grommet/grommet/src/js/components/FormField/README.md

 **formField.error.size.large**

-The size of the error messsage to be displayed.
+The size of a 'large' error message.
-     The default size is medium.
 Expects `string`.

 Defaults to